Uranus: Seasonal variation

 For a short period from March to May 2004, large clouds appeared in the Uranian atmosphere, giving it a Neptune-like appearance.
 Observations included record-breaking wind speeds of 229 m/s and a persistent thunderstorm referred to as "Fourth of July fireworks".
 On 23 August 2006, researchers at the Space Science Institute (Boulder, Colorado) and the University of Wisconsin observed a dark spot on Uranus's surface, giving scientists more insight into Uranus atmospheric activity.
 Why this sudden upsurge in activity occurred is not fully known, but it appears that Uranus's extreme axial tilt results in extreme seasonal variations in its weather.
 Determining the nature of this seasonal variation is difficult because good data on Uranus's atmosphere has existed for less than 84 years, or one full Uranian year.
 Photometry over the course of half a Uranian year (beginning in the 1950s) has shown regular variation in the brightness in two spectral bands, with maxima occurring at the solstices and minima occurring at the equinoxes.
 A similar periodic variation, with maxima at the solstices, has been noted in microwave measurements of the deep troposphere begun in the 1960s.
 Stratospheric temperature measurements beginning in the 1970s also showed maximum values near the 1986 solstice.
-The majority of this variability is thought to occur owing to changes in the viewing geometry.
+The majority of this variability is thought to occur owing to changes in viewing geometry.